mcdemarco/the-new-kitchen-cookbook/cookies/riceFlour.md

 1. Cream butter and sugar.
 2. Mix in eggs and water.
 3. Add dry ingredients (except poppy seed).
-4. Optionally, refrigerate for 20 minutes to prevent cookie spread.
+4. Optionally, refrigerate for 20 minutes to retard cookie spread.
 (Also refrigerate between batches.)
 5. Roll 1 heaping tsp. at a time and press down onto greased or parchment-papered cookie sheet.
 6. Sprinkle with poppy seed.
-7. Bake 20 minutes at 350°.
+7. Bake 20 minutes at 350° (or 325° with convection).